 Yes, even if you are an adult!
 Here are three to choose from; each one is well-written, with beautiful illustrations.

 The Jesus Storybook Bible by Sally Lloyd-Jones, illustrated by Jago.

 The Biggest Story: How the Snake Crusher Brings Us Back to the Garden by Kevin DeYoung, illustrated by Don Clark

 The Big Picture Story Bible by David Helm, illustrated by Gail Schoonmaker

 For people who are more accustomed to image than text, watching the Bible may be a good entry point into feeding on the word.
-While this shouldn’t generally replace actual reading the Scriptures themselves, high quality video productions of Scripture can be a helpful supplement.
+While this shouldn’t generally replace actually reading the Scriptures themselves, high-quality video productions of Scripture can be a helpful supplement.
 For example, check out The Visual Bible – The Gospel of Matthew, which uses the text of the NIV.

 I still remember when you had to pay a lot of money to get recordings of the Bible on cassette tape or CD.
 Now you can just download the YouVersion App and listen to the Bible at the press of a button.
 Consider listening to the Bible on your daily commute or during your morning run.
 It still counts!

-Finally, we all need not only the individual disciplines of reading and studying Scripture, but also the corporate practice of hearing the preached word.
-The Internet gives us access to some of the best preaching in the world, with sermons of pulpit stalwarts like John Stott and Martyn Lloyd-Jones available for free.
+Finally, we all need not only the individual disciplines of reading and studying Scripture but also the corporate practice of hearing the preached word.
+The Internet gives us access to some of the best preaching in the world, with sermons of pulpit stalwarts like Martyn Lloyd-Jones available for free.
 But there is no substitute for gathering with other believers in the local church to feed on the word in the context of gathered worship.